-The lifespan of a standard CR2032 coin cell battery in an ALTA Duct Temperature Sensor is up to 2 years.
+The lifespan of a standard CR2032 coin cell battery in an ALTA Temperature Sensor is up to two years.

 Install a coin cell battery by first taking the sensor and pinching the sides of the enclosure.
 Gently pull up the enclosure, separating the sensor from its base.
 Then slide a new CR2032 coin cell battery with the positive side facing toward the base.
-Press the the enclosure back to together; you'll hear a small click.
+Press the enclosure back together; you'll hear a small click.

-Lastly, open iMonnit select Sensors from the navigation menu.
-Verify that iMonnit is showing the sensor has a full battery level.
+Lastly, open iMonnit and select Sensors from the navigation menu.
+Verify that iMonnit shows that the sensor has a full-battery level.

-Fiaure 7 AA Batteries
+AA Batteries

-The standard version of this sensor is powered by two replaceable 1.5 V AA sized batteries (included with purchase).
+Two replaceable 1.5V AA-sized batteries (included with purchase) power the standard version of this sensor.
 The typical battery life is up to 10 years.

-This sensor is also available with a line power option.
-The line powered version of this sensor has a barrel power connector allowing it to be powered by a standard 3.0-3.6 V power supply.
-The line powered version also uses two standard 1.5 V AA batteries as backup for uninterrupted operation in the event of line power outage.
-Power options must be selected at time of purchase, as the internal hardware of the sensor must be changed to support the selected power requirements.
+This sensor is also available with a line-power option.
+The line-powered version has a barrel power connector, allowing it to be powered by a standard 3.0-3.6V power supply.
+The line-powered version also uses two standard 1.5V AA batteries as backup for uninterrupted operation in the event of a line-power outage.

+Power options must be selected at the time of purchase, as the internal hardware of the sensor must be changed to support the selected power requirements.
 Place batteries in the device by first taking the sensor and sliding the battery door open.
 Insert fresh AA batteries in the carriage, then shut the battery door.

 Complete the process by opening up iMonnit and selecting Sensors from the main navigation menu.
-Verify that iMonnit is showing the sensor has a full battery level.
+Verify that iMonnit shows that the sensor has a full-battery level.